STOOPS CFC CENTER STAFF

 Assistant Director

 Mrs. Savannah Collier joined the Stoops CFC Center in August 2019.
-Mrs. Collier contributes to the overall success of the Stoops CFC Center by leading community outreach and protocol development, facilitating trainings, and developing curriculum.
-As Assistant Director, Mrs. Collier provides strategic and operational leadership across the Stoops CFC Center.
-She oversees all Center operations and aligns projects, people, and processes with institutional goals to ensure the effective implementation of the Center’s strategic priorities and measurable impact on communities, families, and children.
-Ms. Collier aims to foster professional development and collaboration among staff to support leadership growth and cross-project integration.
+Savannah contributes to the overall success of the Stoops CFC Center by leading community outreach and protocol development, facilitating trainings, and developing curriculum.
+As Assistant Director, she provides strategic and operational leadership across the Stoops CFC Center.
+Savannah oversees all Center operations and aligns projects, people, and processes with institutional goals to ensure the effective implementation of the Center’s strategic priorities and measurable impact on communities, families, and children.
+Her goal is to promote professional development and collaboration among staff, thereby supporting leadership growth and cross-project integration.

-Mrs. Collier also provides strategic oversight and direction for the Southeast Rural Opioid Technical Assistance Regional Center, leading technical assistance and workforce development efforts across eight states.
-Mrs. Collier also contributes to the implementation of the Panhandle Pathways to Para-Professions Project.
+Savannah also provides strategic oversight and direction for the Southeast Rural Opioid Technical Assistance Regional Center, leading technical assistance and workforce development efforts across eight states.
+She also contributes to the implementation of the Panhandle Pathways to Para-Professions Project.

 Alison Dujovic, BS